Latias94/miniagent/README.md

 - Note: `provider=openai-compatible` requires a `base_url` (or `MINIAGENT_BASE_URL`).

 ## Skills (Claude Skills)
-This repo includes the official Claude Skills under `skills/`.
-At build time we embed the entire directory into the binary (via `include_dir`, feature `embed-skills` enabled by default).
-On first run, if no on-disk skills are found, the embedded skills are extracted to `~/.miniagent/skills` automatically.
+By default (for crates.io friendliness), miniagent does not embed the full Claude Skills to keep the crate small.
+On first run, if no local Skills are found, miniagent will try to fetch them to `~/.miniagent/skills` (requires network).
+If that fails, you'll see a hint to install them manually.
+You can also choose one of the following explicitly:

+- Runtime fetch (recommended):
+  - `miniagent skills fetch` (installs to `~/.miniagent/skills`)
+- Embed at build time (larger binary, no network needed at runtime):
+  - `cargo run --features embed-skills -- ...` or enable the feature in your build.

 The Agent uses Progressive Disclosure:

 - Level 1: The names/descriptions of all discovered skills are injected into the system prompt.
 - Level 2: The model loads full guidance using the tool `get_skill(skill_name)` when needed.
 - Level 3+: Any relative file references in the skill content (e.g., under `examples/`, `scripts/`, `templates/`, `reference/`) are rewritten to absolute paths, with a hint to use `read_file`.

-Examples of skill names you can load:
+Examples of skill names you can load (after fetching):
 - `internal-comms`, `webapp-testing`, `mcp-builder`, `canvas-design`, `artifacts-builder`, `document-skills/pdf`, `document-skills/pptx`, `document-skills/docx`, `document-skills/xlsx`, `slack-gif-creator`, etc.

 In the REPL, just describe your task; the model will decide when to call `get_skill`.
 You can also explicitly ask it to load a specific skill.